pentandra/lifepreserver/items/static/blog/designing-for-open-access/index.md

 disparate contributions to this great work.
 In many ways this would parallel the web developer revolution that has occurred over the last two decades.
 At the beginning of the Web, the scientists were the web developers.
-There's a reason the Web looked like it did in the <span class="oldstyle">90</span>'s, and it was not all a technical problem.
+There's a reason the Web looked like it did in the [90]{.oldstyle}'s, and it was not all a technical problem.
 The Web was created at CERN to navigate between scientific documents.
 Designers at some point realized the vast potential of design on the Web, and pushed for the ability to express more.
 Business people flocked to the Web when they saw the potential to disseminate more information [for low or zero costs][copy it].
 Slowly, the Web grew up and we have HTML5, CSS3, JavaScript, browsers that can handle great complexity without breaking a sweat, and an audience that wants it.
 Web developers come up with extremely creative solutions, learn from and share ideas freely with each other.
 It doesn't matter which school they attended, only how good their ideas are.
 They are playing on an even playing field.
 Anyone can be a web developer!
 The same can happen with research and researchers.

 # Technological Foundations of Research Publication